-- 11.18 Even then, it is considered that the low-lying land within the site in the north makes only a negligible contribution to the significance of the scheduled castle, especially given that in views in from distance it merges with the existing residential development concentrated between the former village of Doxey and Castlefields. - 11.19 Nevertheless, without an appropriate masterplan, the residential development of land on the middle reaches of the slopes beneath Stafford Castle could have a negative effect on its setting because it would (1) lead to the loss of open views of the asset from the north and (2) extend the urban edge to within 150 metres of the woodland which characterises the monument.
-These elements should therefore be addressed positively within the preparation of the masterplan for development proposals. - 11.20 Of course, the previously approved plans for the expansion of the golf course will change the nature of land use on the upper slopes beneath the scheduled castle in any event.
-Indeed, it is expected that this will have a profound impact on one's 'experience' of this particular asset; i.e.: - (1) Through the loss of the surviving agricultural fieldscape (however denuded) situated closest to the monument; - (2) Through the re-landscaping operations which will be required to create tees, fairways, bunkers and greens on the steeply sloping ground; and - (3) Through the establishment of new planting to diversify the landscape on the extended golf course; expected to include a new woodland copse and a number of tree alignments/hedgerows. - 11.21 Although this does not set a pretext for the residential development of the lower slopes, it clearly underlines and emphasises the fact that the process of historic landscape degradation, recognised within the site in 1991 (see SBC 1991) has since extended to the wider landscape outside its boundary, with the ridge and furrow earthworks formerly located there having long since been ploughed out. - 11.22 In conclusion, it is considered that the allocation and proposed future residential development of the site would, for the most part, not cause harm to the wider setting of Stafford Castle Scheduled Monument.
-The lower lying land in the north of the site makes little or no contribution to the significance of the asset. - 11.23 In the absence of appropriate mitigation measures (as detailed in the following section), it is however expected that there would potentially be an adverse effect upon the setting of the scheduled monument resulting from the residential development of the middle-reaching slopes of the land at Burleyfields. - 11.24 Nevertheless, it is expected that this would represent 'less than substantial harm', as the proposal would not cause a total loss of significance from the scheduled monument.
+- (1) Through the loss of the surviving agricultural landscape (however denuded) situated closest to the monument; - (2) Through the re-landscaping operations which will be required to create tees, fairways, bunkers and greens on the steeply sloping ground; and - (3) Through the establishment of new planting to diversify the landscape on the extended golf course; expected to include a new woodland copse and a number of tree alignments/hedgerows. - 9.26 Although the extent of the expected change, to the upper reaches of the north-facing hillside beneath Stafford Castle, cannot be taken as setting a pretext for the residential development of the middle reaches located within the site boundary, it underlines and indeed emphasises the fact that the process of historic landscape degradation, recognised within the site in 1991 (see SBC 1991) has since extended to the wider landscape outside its southern boundary, with the ridge and furrow earthworks once located there having long since been destroyed. - 9.27 In the absence of appropriate mitigation measures (as detailed in the following section), it is expected that there will be adverse effects upon the setting of the scheduled monument/listed building resulting from the residential development of the middle-reaching slopes of the land at Burleyfields. - 9.28 Nevertheless, it is expected that this would represent 'less than substantial harm', as the proposal would not cause a total loss of significance from the scheduled monument.
 Therefore, the proposed allocation is concluded to be deliverable (DCLG 2012) and a range of appropriate mitigation and enhancement measures are set out overleaf.

-Proposed Mitigation Measures
+Proposed Mitigation/Compensation Measures